Dr. Deependra V. Singh ( Medical Director- Retina Services)

 The shrinking may occur quietly without you being able to notice it or it may pull or shake the retina resulting in flashes that subside within a couple of weeks or the layer of vitreous may separate completely and form a ring or web-like a floater in your vision that may take months to disappear.

-Less commonly, PVD will result in the formation of retinal tear or hole that can lead to retinal detachment.
+Less commonly, PVD will result in the formation of a retinal tear or hole that can lead to retinal detachment.

 So, do not ignore flashes, and seek for Retinal examination.
 If the doctor checks your eye and all is well, the floaters and flashes subside.
 However, you usually need a further examination if you suddenly develop a lot more flashes or floaters (this could be a small tear) or a shutter or curtain of blurred vision drifting across your eye, sometimes from below.
 To check for this, cover one eye at a time for a few seconds every day.
 If the eye you have not covered sees well in all directions, all is well.